dachaparrop/WriteUps/README.md

 # WriteUps

-Here you can find all the writeups/documentation of the challenges and machines that I have made until now.
+Here you can find all the writeups/documentation of the challenges and machines that I have done until now.

 ## 🐇 IMPORTANT 🐇